MikeHopley/ftl-ships-strategy/index.md

 Advanced Flak is hands-down the best weapon in the game, so this easily becomes a monstrous gunship.
 Mind control helps your shots hit.

 With double Lanius boarders and mind control, it's also a strong boarding ship.
-Start both Lanius in the teleporter, and board whenever you reasonably can.
-Your Lanius can't use the medical airlock, so try to get them killed rather than leaving them low on health; they can "dance" while nearly-dead enemy crew kill them.
-When completely safe, destroy systems for surrender offers (as low as 2 hull).
+Start both Lanius in the teleporter.
 Typically board shields, then mind control an enemy in the room.
 Make sure the enemy has space to stay in the room (move a Lanius out while paused, if necessary).
 Defending shields takes top priority, so enemies fight each other while your Lanius attack another system.

-When enemies have 3 crew, wait until all of them are fighting in the shields room before leaving it.
+When completely safe, destroy systems for surrender offers (as low as 2 hull).

+Your Lanius can't use the medical airlock, so try to limit damage to them.
+When enemy weapons are no longer a threat, you can take your time and avoid fighting crew directly.
+Destroy O2, then walk your Lanius around the ship to drain oxygen from rooms (especially weapons).
+Once a room has no air, you can get free combat XP by punching down the system.
+You can also trick enemies into running through airless rooms.

+If your Lanius get low on health, try to kill them off.
+They can "dance" while nearly-dead enemy crew kill them; just be careful not to stay in one place too long, or you'll drain the room of oxygen.
+And of course, you can blow them up on automated ships.

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you're pretty safe doing this.